REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Evaluation Protocol and Benchmark

-\stitle{Baselines.} There is no prior work on automated FM selection for RS deployment, and existing AutoML or agent systems cannot directly perform this task.
-We therefore design baselines that serve as both meaningful comparisons and implicit ablations of \system, with each baseline removing or modifying specific components to assess their contributions:
+\stitle{Baselines.} There is limited prior work on automated FM selection for RS deployment, and existing AutoML or agent systems cannot directly perform this task.
+We therefore design baselines that serve as both meaningful comparisons and component analysis of \system, with each baseline removing or modifying specific components to assess their contributions:

 \begin{enumerate}[leftmargin=*] \item \underline{\textsc{\system-Naive}}: Same toolset and DB as \system, but employs only basic sequential orchestration without \system's adaptive, task-aware control logic.
-It relies on LangChain's default single-step execution, where the LLM independently chooses tools without structured workflow or multi-turn coordination~\citep{langchain}.
+It relies on LangChain's default single-step execution, where the LLM independently chooses tools without structured workflow or multi-turn coordination~\cite{langchain}.
 This baseline tests the effectiveness of our orchestration mechanism. \item \underline{\textsc{DB-Retrieval}}: Returns the top-$k$ models from the FAISS-based dense retrieval over \fmd, with ranking, clarification, memory, and orchestration removed.
-This serves as a retrieval-only baseline and isolates the contribution of LLM-based ranking and constraint reasoning. \item \underline{\textsc{Unstructured-RAG}}: A generic RAG setup where the LLM receives the query and raw, unstructured FM descriptions and outputs top-$k$ FMs with brief justifications (prompt in Appendix~\ref{appendix:rag_prompt}).
-This baseline tests whether LLM can perform FM selection without our structured, modular agent. \end{enumerate}
+This serves as a retrieval-only baseline and isolates the contribution of LLM-based ranking and constraint reasoning. \item \underline{\textsc{Unstructured-RAG}}: A generic RAG setup where LLM receives the query and unstructured FM descriptions and outputs top-$k$ FMs with brief justifications (prompt in App.~Sec.~F).
+This baseline tests whether a general-purpose LLM can perform FM selection without our structured, modular agent. \end{enumerate}